$17K

 The Childcare Crisis: $17,000/Year, Zero Federal Paid Leave, and the Suburban Women Swing

-American families pay an average of $17,000 per year for infant childcare.
-The US remains the only G7 nation without national paid family leave.
-78% of Americans support federal childcare policy.
-A...
+Average childcare costs $17,000/year.
+The US is the only G7 nation without paid leave.
+78% support federal childcare policy.